BREWLETTE/brewlette-app/README.md

 ## DEV TEAM: Triana Cerda, Simon Kaine, Alice Retz, Aemilius Morgan, Cristian Montes
 In a 5 day sprint our team brainstormed, planned, and delivered a mobile friendly Brewlette app.
 Working remotely, the team utilized multiple tools to stay connected and openly communicate on project plans.
 Our team utilized highly practiced and desired frameworks, libraries, etc. to create an easy fun app that randomly finds you a place to drink.

+# DESCRIPTION
+Brewlette is a major problem solving app built for you by major problem solvers.
+Have you ever been in a cool new or previous spot but no one will make a deicision on where to grab a brew?
+You (21 and over) are who we had in mind when we created this app!!
+Brewlette is a roulette randomizer that will get you a place to enjoy a drink in no time.
+With a couple clicks you will be able to get some details about a brewery picked by yours truly, Brewlette.
+It’s as simple as logging in or signing up(if you’re 21 or over), inputting your location, and clicking spin!
+There are features for you to save breweries you enjoyed so you can visit them again!
+Brewlette, version 1.0.0 — solving your brewery selections spin by spin.

+# MISSION STATEMENT
+'An easy fun app that randomly finds you a place to drink'

 # REFERENCES
 ## icons
 - <a href="https://www.freepik.com/vectors/icons">Icons vector created by freepik - www.freepik.com</a>